KittyGiraudel/sass-guidelines/index.md

 # Extend

+> > style an element A exactly like an element B
+> More specifically, as though it also matched selector B.

 The `@extend` directive has to be one of the features that made Sass so popular a couple of years ago.
 As a reminder, it makes it possible to tell Sass to style an element A exactly like an element B. Needless to say this can end up being a valuable ally when writing modular CSS.